Mohaisen Al-Jam'an

-With the national team
+Career

 Al-Jam'an competed in the 1984 Summer Olympics.

-With Al-Nassr

-In 2000 winning Asia's super cup entitled Al Nasr to play in the inaugural 2000 FIFA Club World Championship held in Brazil.
+In 1998 winning Asia's super cup entitled Al-Nassr to play in the inaugural 2000 FIFA Club World Championship held in Brazil.
 Mohaisen played in all three matches, against Real Madrid of Spain (lost 1–3), Corinthians of Brazil (lost 0–2) and Raja of Morocco (won 4–3).

+He is Al-Nassr 4th All–time top goalscorer with 110 goals in All competitions.